Characters: Friendship Is Magic: The Princesses

 - The Unfavorite: How she thought the kingdom viewed her compared to her sister.

-- Used To Be A Sweet Filly: She was very nice until she was transformed into Nightmare Moon.
+- Used to Be a Sweet Filly: She was very nice until she was transformed into Nightmare Moon.

 - Vague Age: Even though she's an immortal moon goddess and only slightly younger than her adult sister, her true form's biological age is ambiguous.
 It's made even more confusing as of "Luna Eclipsed", where Luna's colors are slightly different and her mane flows like Celestia's, though Word of God has given an (on-the-spot) explanation as to how it could have happened.
+Word of God says that "Luna is not yet full grown."

 - Villain Decay: In-Universe.
 Nightmare Moon is a Mad God who tried twice to plunge the world into eternal night and presumably almost succeeded both times.
 "Luna Eclipsed" showed that the public perception of Nightmare Moon is that she's a cannibal who young ponies can placate with their candy.
 Justified by the fact the Nightmare Night is a tradition going back centuries before Luna's return.